nci/scores/docs/installation.md

 # Detailed Installation Guide

 This page describes the most common installation options for `scores`.
 Expert users of pip and conda will note that there are more variations possible.
+A section at the end describes how to work effectively in a Jupyter Notebook environment.

 ## Setting up a Virtual Environment